 Applied Behavior Analysis (ABA) is a natural science that evaluates behavior-environment relations that are socially significant.
 Practitioners of ABA are board certified or licensed professionals who observe, measure and change behaviors that are socially significant and sensitive to the rules of the local community.
-Evidence-based methods are utilized, behavior data is collected and used as a tool for decision making, and each behavior-change strategy applied is monitored closely for effectiveness.
-When provided, ABA procedures must be explicitly defined and provided consistently to enable meaningful behavior change to occur reliably.
-In order to be effective, these meaningful behavior changes must occur in various locations – not just in a training setting, such as a classroom, therapy space, or single-setting location.
-Generalization of those behavior changes is as important as the behaviors themselves and must be actively planned for when designing effective ABA programs.
+Evidence-based methods are utilized, behavioral data is used as a tool for decision making.
+Each behavior-change strategy is monitored closely for effectiveness.
+ABA procedures must be explicitly defined and provided consistently to enable meaningful behavior change.
+In order to be effective meaningful behavior changes must occur in various locations, not just in a training setting, such as a classroom, therapy space, or single-setting location.
+Generalization of those behavior changes is as important as the behaviors themselves and must be actively planned.

-Some of the basic procedures used in ABA learning programs include shaping, prompting, differential reinforcement, errorless learning, extinction, and generalization.
+Some basic procedures include shaping, prompting, differential reinforcement, errorless learning, extinction, and generalization.
 These programs may be adjusted based on the techniques used to “fit the individual’s learning needs” and response to intervention.
 There is no standard “cut and paste” ABA program.
 This could be dangerous, as we have learned from decades of field development, such as the Journal of Applied Behavior Analysis.

 ABA is defined by seven interconnected dimensions that define its foundation as a natural science (Baer, D.M., Wolf, M.M., & Risley, T.R., 1968, Some current dimensions of applied behavior analysis.
 Journal of Applied Behavior Analysis, 1, 91-97).

 - Generalization – Applied interventions are designed from the outset to operate in new environments and continue after the formal treatments have ended.